intel/beignet/backend/README.md

 ===============

 This code base contains the compiler part of the complete OpenCL stack.
-The run-time is not in this code base and is developed inside "OpenCL runtime" project.
+The run-time is not in this code base and is developed inside "OpenCL run-time" project.
 The compiler is responsible to take a OpenCL language string and to compile it into a binary that can be executed on Intel integrated GPUs.